basham/swit-workshop-a11y/slides.md

 | Lock / unlock VO keys  | `VO` + `;`           |
 | Open rotor             | `VO` + `U`           |

+Notes:
+You operate a screen reader with keyboard shortcuts.
+To reduce conflict with shortcuts in other apps, screen reader commands usually are prefixed with additional keys.
+In VoiceOver, these keys are abbreviated "VO", but they stand for holding down both the Control and Option keys at the same time.
+You can lock the VO keys down so you don't need to press them every time.
+This is just like if you activate Caps Lock, to avoid holding down Shift to capitalize a sequence of letters.

 ## Go to next focusable element

 (`Shift`) + `Tab`

+Notes:
+As you're likely already familiar, pressing Tab will advance focus to the next focusable element.
+This is likely a link, button, or other form control.
+Pressing Shift at the same time will go backwards instead of forwards.
+This same Shift-to-go-back pattern is employed for most other commands.